mimik-ai/mimik-ai-developer-guide/03-multi-agent-architecture/README.md

 # What You Need to Have On Hand

 This scenario requires that you have an additional machine on hand with either AMD/Intel or ARM processors.
-Each computer needs to be running the [latest version of edgeEngine](https://github.com/mim-OE/mim-OE-SE-Linux).
+Each computer needs to be running the [latest version of mim OE](https://github.com/mim-OE/mim-OE-SE-Linux).

 **We also assume** that you have done Scenario 1 and Scenario 2 previously and that the machines configured and added to the edge Service Mesh in those scenarios are operational and accessible.